Forming and registering your Oregon limited liability company requires five basic steps. And we’re here to guide you throughout the process.

 Once you have your designator chosen, you have the option to reserve your company’s name to ensure no one else takes it while you’re finishing the registration process.
 Oregon allows you to reserve a business name for 120 days for a fee.

 While the above covers the basic steps for selecting an LLC name, there are some other factors you’ll want to consider.
-For instance, if you want to create a company website, you’ll need to find an available domain name.
-You can do a fast domain name search to determine if your URL is free.
-Once you’ve found a domain name that makes sense, reach out to a professional company like ours to help you reserve your new domain name.
+For instance, if you want to create a company website, you’ll need to find an available domain name, ideally one that matches up with your company’s name.
+You can do a fast business name search to determine if your URL is free.
+Once you’ve found a domain name that makes sense, reach out to a professional company like ours to help you register your new domain name.

 Enter your desired business name to get started

+Designate a registered agent.
 Once you have your company name decided, you’ll next want to find a registered agent for your Oregon LLC.
-A registered agent is an individual or business entity who receives important legal documents, notices, and updates from the Oregon Secretary of State on behalf of your LLC.
+A registered agent (For more information, please see our what is a registered agent page) is an individual or business entity that receives important legal documents (such as service of process) as well as correspondence from the Oregon Secretary of State on behalf of your LLC.

-Our registered agent service can give you tremendous peace of mind.
-Professional registered agent services will pass along all of your legal documents and paperwork to ensure you remain in good standing.
+Our registered agent service can give you peace of mind.
+Professional registered agent services will pass along all of your legal documents and paperwork to help ensure you remain in good standing.

-Now that you have your official company name, and you’ve chosen a registered agent, you are well on your way to starting an LLC in Oregon.
-Now you’re ready to register your LLC with the state of Oregon.
+File your LLC paperwork with the state.
+Now that you have your official company name and a registered agent, you’re well on your way to starting an LLC in Oregon.
+You’re ready to register your LLC with the state of Oregon.
 You’ll do this by submitting your Articles of Organization through the Oregon Secretary of State website.

 You’ll need the below information handy to complete the Articles of Organization form:

-There’s a fee for filing fee this form.
-You can submit the form directly online (Oregon encourages online filings) or mail it to the below address:
+There’s a $100 fee for filing fee this form.
+You can submit the form directly online (Oregon encourages online filings) or mail it to the address below:

 Oregon Secretary of State